pmem/pmem.github.io/content/blog/2022/async.md

 devices and Persistent Memory (and memory in general) by enabling asynchronous data movement.
-But it also goes beyond existing use cases like block storage, potentially facilitating new approaches to memory-related algorithms in databases, garbage collection, and similar areas.
+But it also goes beyond existing use cases like block storage, potentially facilitating new approaches to memory-related algorithms in databases, garbage collection, and other similar areas.

 ## Data Mover Library